j4ckofalltrades/powerline-k8s/README.md

 ### Colorscheme

-Add the following config items to your Powerline colorscheme config file, usually located at `~/.config/powerline/colorschemes/`.
-See [Powerline Colorschemes](https://powerline.readthedocs.io/en/master/configuration/reference.html#colorschemes) for more info.
+Add the following config items to your Powerline colorscheme config file (usually located at `~/.config/powerline/colorschemes/`), see [Powerline Colorschemes](https://powerline.readthedocs.io/en/master/configuration/reference.html#colorschemes) for more info.

 ```json
 {